eiffel-community/eiffel-intelligence/src/main/docker/README.txt

 The docker-compose file in this directory can be used to set up the proper environment for running the integration tests on EI backend.
 It also includes an Eiffel Intelligence backend pre-configured.
+It is possible to start up Eiffel Intelligence backend also in this environment, to try ou local changes.
+Just replace the docker image for ei-backend service with your locally built one.

 Standing in the root directory, run the below command to set up environment: